-Of course, using guerilla marketing does not have to rely on props or stickers.
-Anything you can do (within the law, please) that can deliver your unique selling proposition —or just a message —in an unconventional, engaging way is guerilla marketing.
+Of course, using guerrilla marketing does not have to rely on props or stickers.
+Anything you can do (within the law, please) that can deliver your unique selling proposition —or just a message —in an unconventional, engaging way is guerrilla marketing.

 Take Apple computer’s advice: “Think different.”

 The beauty of this marketing tactic is that it’s not limited.
-There are so many ways you can achieve guerilla advertising, and it’s not even limited to this list!
+There are so many ways you can achieve guerrilla advertising, and it’s not even limited to this list!

 - Environment: Capitalize on the existing infrastructure or equipment.
-Also known as ambient guerilla marketing.
+Also known as ambient guerrilla marketing.
 Examples: McDonald’s coffee cup on the manhole, Mr. Clean at the crosswalk

 - Placement: Transform a mundane spot into a brilliant vehicle for your message.
 Examples: Natan Jewelers sticking their necklace to a mirror in an upscale restaurant.